MAT 300: Introduction and What to Expect

 A Road Map to Our Semester

 We’ll be discussing a lot of material in MAT 300.
-Here is a very generic road map of what we will discuss.
-Starting now.
+The next few slides cover a very generic road map of what we will discuss.

 What Are We Doing?